NEUROIMAGING / MAGNETIC RESONANCE

 - more common after repeated examinations

-- less marked with macrocyclic agents, it occurs even in patients with normal renal functions
+- less marked with macrocyclic agents, it may occur even in patients with normal renal functions

-- the clinical significance is unknown, no clear evidence of health issues
+- the clinical significance is unknown and there is no clear evidence of of associated health issues

-- AKI is associated with an increased risk of NSF
+- AKI is associated with an increased risk of developing NSF

 Overview of GBCAs with regard to adverse events